DanielChris12/Solutions_Architect_Oct2022/Week 1/Lab1/README.md

 ## 2. Create a S3 bucket

+Amazon S3 is a Simple Storage Service, It allows people to store objects(files) in buckets...
+Meanwhile, Buckets must have a globally unique name, defined at the region level and Objects(files) have a KEY

 I created the s3 bucket using the command line below.

     aws s3 mb s3:// my-bucket-name --region us-east-1